yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

 ## Data change events

-The Debezium PostgreSQL connector generates a data change event for each row-level `INSERT`, `UPDATE`, and `DELETE` operation.
+The Debezium YugabyteDB connector generates a data change event for each row-level `INSERT`, `UPDATE`, and `DELETE` operation.
 Each event contains a key and a value.
 The structure of the key and the value depends on the table that was changed.

 Debezium and Kafka Connect are designed around *continuous streams of event messages*.
 However, the structure of these events may change over time, which can be difficult for consumers to handle.
 To address this, each event contains the schema for its content or, if you are using a schema registry, a schema ID that a consumer can use to obtain the schema from the registry.
 This makes each event self-contained.